 So without further ado, here is his tale of infertility.

 Men are as likely to experience issues surrounding infertility just as much as women.
-This is a fact that I wish I had known five years ago, when my wife and I started trying to conceive.
-Not that I had ever really studied infertility statistics, but any passing information I could ever recall hearing or seeing was in regards to women.
-This subconsciously lead to me wrongly assuming that infertility was largely a women’s issue, and that it was something I’d never have to worry about.
+This is a fact that I wish I had known five years ago when my wife and I started trying to conceive.
+I had never really studied infertility statistics, but any passing information I could ever recall hearing or seeing was about women.
+This subconsciously leads to me wrongly assuming that infertility was largely a women’s issue and that it was something I’d never have to worry about.

 I was wrong.

 My wife and I had been married for four years when we decided we were ready to start a family.
 I had heard plenty of stories of my friends getting pregnant sooner than they’d expected and how shocking it was for them.
 So I had a similar expectation in my head.
 But that is not how things turned out.
 Weeks turned into months, which turned into years, which turned into doctors’ visits, testing, and fertility clinics.